Content Analysis

 Most of today’s media focus of email security is based on inbound email threats; phishing, ransomware attacks, and of course spoofing.
 Email administrators often overlook the significance of outbound email misuse and the trouble it can cause an organization.
 Spambrella outbound filtering content analysis is designed to protect your business and safeguard its reputation.

-Spambrella integrates with G-Suite and Office 365 as well as any on-premise mail server to add vital outbound data loss prevention and reputation analysis.
+Spambrella integrates with GoogleWorkspace and Microsoft365 as well as any on-premise mail server to add vital outbound data loss prevention and reputation analysis.

 Customizing Content Filters